South Jersey Estate Planning Lawyers

 Plan for the Future; Speak with Experienced and Compassionate South Jersey Estate Planning Lawyers at Posternock Apell, PC

 Any major life event should spark a review of your estate planning documents.
 Regardless of your unique situation and circumstances, you should periodically review your estate planning documents because tax laws are constantly changing.
 Moreover, your own financial circumstances might have changed considerably since you first drafted your estate planning documents.
 We will listen carefully and understand your story so we are able to draft unique documents that meet your needs and goals.
 We understand your story is unique, so we always start the process with an in-person interview.
 We will go over important matters, such as assets, family, age of children, etc. We also provide a questionnaire to be filled out ahead of time, so this process is as easy as possible.
 To discuss your specific NJ estate planning needs, give us a call today.
-You can also submit our online contact form to schedule a free phone consultation at our Moorestown or Browns Mills offices.
+You can also submit our online contact form to schedule a free phone consultation at our Moorestown or Browns Mills office.